Skip to content

 The hard work of harvesting

 For many small plot farmers, the harvest season is extremely busy.
 Agricultural labor is in short supply in Japan, and elderly farmers often call upon their grown children to temporarily come back from the cities to lend a hand.
 The harvest is then sold to a tea production company.
-In recent years, tea estates have increased in sophistication.
-With the help of contract manufacturers, they are increasingly looking to offer the finished matcha product under their own name.

 Journey from tea leaf to tencha

 The tea processing plants are a serious capital investment, and most tea estates are too small to afford one.
 Regional tea cooperatives usually pool funds together to set up a cooperative processing facility.
-These are usually smaller facilities which are open for use by any stakeholder – whether tea estate, blender or production company.
-These days, many operations are automated, and a tencha production line can be overseen by only a few staff.

 Finally, we have matcha